Neighbourhood Safety

 The Queen's SeQure app has a variety of services encouraging safety, including 'Walkhome', 'Friend Walk' and 'Safe Walk'.
 You can call Campus Security, 911, or Kingston Police directly through the app.

-If you find yourself alone, call someone for the duration of your walk and share your location with close friends and family via your phone’s location services or Friend Walk in the SeQure App.
+If you're walking alone, call someone and share your location through your phone or Friend Walk in the SeQure App.

 Stay aware